A Theoretical and Computational Analysis of Full Strong-Branching: Abstract

 \section{Abstract}

 Full strong-branching (henceforth referred to as strong-branching) is a well-known variable selection rule that is known experimentally to produce significantly smaller branch-and-bound trees in comparison to all other known variable selection rules.
 In this paper, we attempt an analysis of the performance of the strong-branching rule both from a theoretical and a computational perspective.
 On the positive side for strong-branching we identify vertex cover as a class of instances where this rule provably works well.
 In particular, for vertex cover we present an upper bound on the size of the branch-and-bound tree using strong-branching as a function of the additive integrality gap, show how the Nemhauser-Trotter property of persistency which can be used as a pre-solve technique for vertex cover is being recursively and consistently used through-out the strong-branching based branch-and-bound tree, and finally provide an example of a vertex cover instance where not using strong-branching leads to a tree that has at least exponentially more nodes than the branch-and-bound tree based on strong-branching.
 On the negative side for strong-branching, we identify another class of instances where strong-branching based branch-and-bound tree has exponentially larger tree in comparison to another branch-and-bound tree for solving these instances.
-On the computational side, we first present a dynamic programming algorithm to find an optimal branch-and-bound tree for any mixed integer linear program (MILP) with $n$ binary variables whose running time is $\text{poly}(\text{data}(\I)) \cdot 3^{O(n)}$.
-Then we conduct experiments on various types of instances like the lot-sizing problem and its variants, packing integer programs (IP), covering IPs, chance constrained IPs, vertex cover, etc., to understand how much larger is the size of the strong-branching based branch-and-bound tree in comparison to the optimal branch-and-bound tree.
+On the computational side, we conduct experiments on various types of instances like the lot-sizing problem and its variants, packing integer programs (IP), covering IPs, chance constrained IPs, vertex cover, etc., to understand how much larger is the size of the strong-branching based branch-and-bound tree in comparison to the optimal branch-and-bound tree.
 The main take-away from these experiments is that for all these instances, the size of the strong-branching based branch-and-bound tree is within a factor of two of the size of the optimal branch-and-bound tree.